Spotifyd/spotifyd/docs/src/installation/FreeBSD.md

 ## Configuring spotifyd

+If you installed spotifyd using the above method, you'll either need to supply `--backend portaudio` as a command-line argument or add `backend = "portaudio"` to `/usr/local/etc/spotifyd.conf`.

-Spotifyd comes pre-configured with defaults that should be working in most cases, but if you want to tweak it further to your needs, have a look at the [configuration section](../config/) of this book.
+Apart from that, spotifyd comes pre-configured with defaults that should be working in most cases, but if you want to tweak it further to your needs, have a look at the [configuration section](../config/) of this book.

 ## Start the service